pballada/SwiftUIDebugTools/README.md

 Automatically applies semi-transparent random colors to each view, making it easy to visualize layout boundaries and view hierarchy.

 ### 📏 Show Dimensions
-Displays width and height measurements directly on each view with `.debugView()` modifier.
+Displays width and height measurements directly on each view automatically.

 ### ⚡ Performance Monitor
 Real-time performance metrics displayed in a compact card: